Shop

 Used bourbon or whiskey barrels are the types of barrels brewers love to age beer in because they still retain “life” from the spirit-soaked oak.

 Compared to those requirements, mezcal may be aged in a wood vessel of any type, size, or age.
 Reposado and Añejo may age in new barrels.
-But it’s common to store them in used spirits or wine barrels made of French or American oak with little to no oakiness and tannin.
+However, it’s common to store them in used spirits or wine barrels made of French or American oak, which have little to no oakiness and tannin.

 “Almost all of the barrels used for aging mezcal and tequila come from First World sources.
-The U.S. certainly provides an extensive amount [of barrels] from major cooperages and quality oak sources found here,” says Brandon Cummins, director of education at distiller/importer Altamar Brands.
+The U.S. certainly provides an extensive amount [of barrels] from major cooperages and quality oak sources found here,” says Brandon Cummins, director of education at distiller/importer Altamar Brands and Blender & Director of Barrel Projects – High n’ Wicked Fine Whiskeys.

 In other words, the provenance of mezcal barrels likely began in the U.S. as a bourbon, whiskey, or wine barrel.
 Mexico imports those barrels to age mezcal.
 Then the barrels make a return trip north, where U.S. craft breweries procure them from brokers for further use.